❄️ WINTER GARAGE DOOR PROBLEMS

 Install a threshold seal

-A vinyl threshold seal ($30–$80) adheres to the floor and creates a raised barrier that sheds water away from the door rather than pooling under it.
+A vinyl threshold seal (a free written estimate) adheres to the floor and creates a raised barrier that sheds water away from the door rather than pooling under it.
 It also improves the air seal.
 Available at home improvement stores — or we install them during service calls.

 Annual fall lubricant service

 Every October, lubricate springs, rollers, hinges, and rails with a cold-weather-rated lubricant.
 This prevents the stiff-door problem caused by thickened standard lubricants.
-Our annual maintenance service covers this and a full safety inspection for $149.
+Our annual maintenance service covers this and a full safety inspection with a free written estimate.

 When Cold Weather Causes Opener Problems